getodk/docs/odk1-src/aggregate-vm.rst

   - If on Linux you get an error message about "PAE: Unable to boot", make sure VirtualBox has PAE/NX enabled.
 That setting is usually under System/Processor.

   - The ova file is the installer.
 Once the VM has imported, the ova file and the zip file can be deleted.
-It is a good idea to keep the readme (this file).
+It is a good idea to keep the readme file.

 .. _securing-the-vm: